HanfordWu/hanfordwu.github.io/_posts/2020-07-30-Spring-AOP.md

     }
 })

-//Now we have the proxy B object, it has all the strengthened method.
 ```
+Now we have the proxy B object, it has all the strengthened method.

 The second way: based on subclass, omit it here.

 ### Spring AOP